AlekseiCherkes/spending-tracker/README.md

 - `/about` - Information about the bot
 - `/users` - List all registered users

+### 💰 Expense Tracking
+- Send any message containing a number to start adding an expense
+- Use the inline keyboard to select category and account
+- Click "Save" to store the expense in the database

+#### How to Add Expenses
+1. Send a message with an amount (e.g., "15.50", "купил кофе 3.20", "обед 12")
+2. The bot will automatically detect the number and create a draft expense
+3. Use the inline keyboard to:
+   - Change the category (defaults to first category by priority)
+   - Change the account (defaults to first available account)
+   - Save the expense or cancel
+4. The expense will be saved with timestamp and user information

+#### Features
+- 🔄 **Auto-detection**: Numbers in messages are automatically recognized as expenses
+- 👤 **Auto-registration**: New users are automatically registered on first interaction
+- 🎯 **Smart defaults**: Uses first category and account by priority
+- 📊 **Interactive interface**: Inline keyboards for easy expense management
+- ✅ **Validation**: Ensures all required fields are filled before saving

 ## 🔒 Dependency Management

 This project uses **pip-tools** for dependency locking to ensure reproducible builds: